omar-abbara1/aspu_project/README.md

 - Dynamically detect trusted IP and MAC addresses on the local network.
 - Monitor ARP traffic and detect spoofing attempts.
+- Arp spoofing attack as a kind of active scaning.
 - Block attackers using `iptables` rules.
 - Harden the network by disabling IP forwarding and enforcing static ARP entries.